 Here is where I buy my more speculative investments, which mostly consist of Bitcoin and Ethereum:

-- Bitpanda – My favorite place to buy cryptocurrencies.
-They also offer physically backed investments into precious metals like gold and silver and are based in Austria, my home country.
-Bitpanda even offers personal saving plans, which allow investors to dollar-cost-average into these volatile assets.
+- Bitpanda – In addition to crypto, they also offer physically backed investments into precious metals like gold and silver and are based in Austria, my home country.
+Bitpanda even enables users to set up personal saving plans, which allow investors to dollar-cost-average into these volatile assets.

-- Kraken – Another great exchange to buy digital assets, with slightly lower fees compared to Bitpanda.
-However, in my opinion the exchange is a lot more complicated and less user-friendly compared to the other two.
+- Kraken – Another great exchange to buy & hold digital assets.
+However, in my opinion the exchange is a bit more complicated and less user-friendly compared to the other two.

 I’m currently playing around with this as a way to generate extra returns on some of my cryptocurrencies and stablecoins like USDC.

-- Celsius Network – In my opinion, no other crypto lending platform comes close to this one.
+- Celsius Network – The best crypto lending platform in my opinion.
 80% of the generated profits (from lending out the digital assets against collateral) are paid out to investors, which can earn up to 13,30% APY on deposits.
 The weekly earnings are distributed every Monday and investors can withdraw their funds at any time.
-Celsius Network has a great team led by Alex Mashinsky and currently manages over $9,5 billion in digital assets.
+Celsius Network has a great team led by Alex Mashinsky and currently manages over $14 billion in digital assets.
 I also recommend checking out their weekly AMAs on YouTube.
-If you sign up using my Referral Code: 126404c61b you get a $30 bonus in Bitcoin added to your account after depositing $200 or more worth of crypto or stablecoins and keeping your money invested for 30 days.
+If you sign up using my Referral Code: 188496c61b you get a $40 bonus in Bitcoin added to your account after depositing $400 or more worth of crypto or stablecoins and keeping your money invested for 30 days.

 Apart from my standard, slow bank account in Austria which costs me 5€/month (and which thus shall not be mentioned), here are two accounts I actually appreciate: